vorSherer/vorSherer.github.io/README.md

 1. One rarely appreciates the progress one is making at the time.
 Periodically \(especially when things don't seem to be going well\), I will need to take a step back and look at where I was a year previous.
 Have I made progress since then?
 Can I remember the milestones I have passed?
 Am I 'enjoying a better view' now than I was then?

-Then take a moment to bask in 'the view,' and remind myself that a year from now this moment will likely be forgotten and I will have moved through it \(and benefitted from its lessons\) to make yet more progress!
+Then I'll need to take a moment to bask in 'the view,' and remind myself that a year from now this moment will likely be forgotten and I will have moved through it \(and benefitted from its lessons\) to make yet more progress!

 Armed with these reminders, I will dive back into the fray.